-On April 11, 2020, the Government of Canada passed the Canada Emergency Wage Subsidy ("CEWS") to support employers facing financial hardship as measured by certain revenue declines as a result of the COVID-19 pandemic.
-CEWS currently provides a reimbursement of compensation expense for the 40 week period from March 15 to December 19, 2020 provided the applicant has been impacted by the COVID-19 pandemic.
-The Company applied for CEWS for the period from March 15 to December 19, 2020, recognized other income of \$6,900,000.
-As at December 31, 2020, the Company has an amount receivable related to CEWS of \$6,900,000 included in other assets on the consolidated statement of financial position.
-On September 23, 2020, the Government of Canada announced they will extend CEWS to the summer of 2021.
+On April 11, 2020, the government of Canada passed the Canada Emergency Wage Subsidy (CEWS) to support employers facing financial hardship as measured by certain revenue declines as a result of the COVID-19 pandemic.
+On September 27, 2020, the government of Canada passed the Canada Emergency Rent Subsidy (CERS) to support businesses during the COVID-19 pandemic with a subsidy to cover commercial rent or property expenses.
+During the year ended December 31, 2021, the Credit Union recorded other income of \$4,410 (2020 - \$6,900) from the CEWS and CERS programs.
+As at December 31, 2021, the Credit Union had an amount receivable related to CEWS of \$245, included in other assets on the consolidated statement of financial position.